interactivethings/catalog/docs/specimens/type.md

 - `tracking: integer` defines tracking respectively letter-spacing
 - `style: string` can be italic or oblique, default is "normal"
 - `weight: integer` defines the font weight

-### Options
+- `kern: boolean` activates browser kerning and ligature use

-- `kern` activates browser kerning and ligature use
+- `smoothing: boolean` applies browser text antialising
-- `smoothing` applies browser text antialising
+- `kafka: boolean` Mighty morphin' Samsa fill text
-- `kafka` Mighty morphin' Samsa fill text
+- `single: boolean` Uses a single word for headline
-- `single` Uses a single word for headline
+- `span: number[1–6]` width of the specimen

 ### Example: Headings only